aaronriekenberg/rust-parallel/README.md

 Exactly equivalent to above a file `test` is created with 5 echo commands and piped to stdin of `rust-parallel`.

+One advantage of reading input from stdin or input files is it can process much larger amounts of inputs than command line arguments.
+Also this mode can be used as part of a shell pipeline.

 ```
 $ cat >./test <<EOL
 echo hi